 Style it Up

 Greasy hair can be at its most obvious when you wear it loose and low.
-For those looking to style it up when it comes to their oilier hair days you can opt for impressive braids and plaits or even a high ballerina bun.
-While your scalp may look a little unkempt you are working with what you’ve got and making that look seem intentional rather than the bane of your life.
+For those looking to style it up when it comes to their oilier hair days, you can opt for impressive braids and plaits or even a high ballerina bun.
+While your scalp may look a little unkempt, you are working with what you’ve got and making that look seem intentional rather than the bane of your life.
+Plus, there are some cute scrunchie hairstyles that will fool anyone into thinking that you totally meant to have your hair pulled back.
 Be aware that constantly pulling your hair up can add to the grease so maybe opt to leave it loose and free on those wash days.

 Hair straighteners, overloading with products, teasing with fingers and constant brushing – all this adds up to your hair producing seemingly endless levels of serum.
 If you want to extend your hairs matte health then keep things as natural and simple as possible.
 There are remedies out there like apple cider vinegar rinses and coconut massages that may do your hair better than opting for product pile ups.

 Do you suffer from greasy hair?
 Share your tips in the comments.